 Underground Railroad Trail Through Godfrey And Alton

 Commemorate the heritage and black history of the Alton region with a tour along the "Alton Route" of the Underground Railroad.
-There were no railroad tracks or trains present, just the sounds of the footsteps of runaway slaves escaping to their freedom along the tunnels of the Underground Railroad.
-Located in the free state of Illinois, Alton's riverfront location along the Mighty Mississippi played a vital role in helping slaves make connections to the freedom of the northern U.S. Buried beneath the streets of Alton, remnants of this period in history still exist.
+There were no railroad tracks or trains present, just the sounds of the footsteps of runaway slaves escaping to their freedom along the Underground Railroad.
+Located in the free state of Illinois, Alton's riverfront location along the Mighty Mississippi played a vital role in helping slaves make connections to the freedom of the northern U.S. Remnants of this period in history still exist throughout the Meeting of the Great Rivers.
 There are more than nine Underground Railroad sites located throughout the region.

 The Alton Regional CVB offers guided shuttle tours of select Underground Railroad sites throughout the year.